9 Places to Cash a Check (Including Handwritten Checks)

 6. Transact by 7-Eleven

 One of the few gas station chains that cashes checks is 7-Eleven.
-You must download the Transact by 7-Eleven app.
-This app lets you cash a check by taking a picture of the check with your phone.
+You must download the Transact by 7-Eleven app, which lets you cash a check by taking a picture of it with your phone.

 7. Endorse Your Check to a Friend